ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+out $7: The number used in France last year was
+100,500, in value (shell) $44,800.
+Theaverage value

+of large cameos made in Paris, is about one dollar}

+twelve anda half cents each.
+The whole value of
+eameos made in Paris last year, was about $200,000.
+In England not more than six persons are engaged in
+the trade.
+In America about the same number ; but
+Yankee genius, as in the instance to which we have
+adverted, has entered the field of cameo art, and soon
+we shall be provided with republican gems, carved
+with republican hands, to deck the bosoms of our re-
+publican girls.

+—

 Noste Sentment.—This is an agreeable world af-
 ter all.
 If we would only look at the subjects that